wintersys-projects/adt-build-machine-scripts.orig/doco/Tutorials/linode/expedited-temporal-joomla.md

 >     /bin/sh PerformDatabaseBackup.sh

-Answering all of the questions and picking a periodicity, for example, HOURLY (make sure DISABLE_HOURLY=0) in your template
+Answering all of the questions and picking a periodicity, for example, HOURLY in your template

 Then perform a temporal website sourcecode backup